Tjimbaa/mockjson/README.md

 * 12345
 * 123456
 * 1234567

+## How to run the app
+1. Either fork or downlaod the app and open the folder in the cli
+2. Install all dependencies using the `npm i` command
+3. Start the webs server using the `npm run dev` command.
+The app will be served at http://localhost:3000/
+4. Go to http://localhost:3000/ and get started

+## How to use the RTE
+There are three main UI components consisting of shortcutPanel, blockMenu, hoverMenu and input searching.
+1. The shortcutPanel is placed on right side and gives an overview of all the shortcuts included in the RTE, and can be applied to text
+2. The blockMenu is accessed by using the comamnd ctrl + k, and the purpose of this is to build building blocks.
+3. The hoverMenu is accessed when selecting some text for styling, and includes the typical features on a RTE.

+## User Stories
+* A user can create content using different menus

+## Features

 ## Installation
 You don't need any frameworks to work with the prototype.
 It can be installed by running the following commands